syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>UpArrow</kbd>
 </td>
 <td>
-Moves the selection to previous row directly above the current selected row when having SelectionMode is Single.
-Upon reaching the top of the screen, pressing up arrow scrolls and applies selection to the previous row if the grid has scrollable content.
-If the selected row is the first row of the grid, pressing up arrow does nothing.
-In `Multiple` and `SingleDeselect` selection modes, if the previous row has already been selected, then pressing up key will deselect the row.
+Moves selection to the previous row directly above the currently selected row when the SelectionMode is Single.
+Upon reaching the top of screen, pressing up arrow scrolls and applies selection to the previous row if grid has scrollable content.
+If the selected row is the first row of grid, pressing up arrow does nothing.
+In `Multiple` and `SingleDeselect` selection modes, if the previous row has already been selected, pressing up arrow key will deselect the row.
 </td>
 </tr>
 <tr>